SkylineCommunications/dataminer-docs/dataminer-overview/Legal/DaaS_Planned_Maintenance_Policy.md

 - User request for rescheduling:

-  - If a user anticipates that the scheduled maintenance window conflicts with critical business operations, they may request rescheduling by contacting our support team at least [X days/weeks] in advance of the scheduled maintenance.
+  - If a user anticipates that the scheduled maintenance window conflicts with critical business operations, they may request rescheduling by contacting our support team at least 1 month in advance of the scheduled maintenance.
   - We will make reasonable efforts to accommodate the request, though rescheduling cannot be guaranteed because of operational constraints and the need to maintain service security and performance.

 - Service provider-initiated rescheduling: